OT Network Monitoring

 OT Network Monitoring vs Traditional IT Monitoring

 Traditional network monitoring systems focus heavily on IT infrastructure such as servers, endpoints, and cloud applications.
-OT environments operate differently because industrial systems prioritize reliability and uptime over frequent updates or security patches.
+In OT network monitoring, OT environments operate differently because industrial systems prioritize reliability and uptime over frequent updates or security patches.

 Key differences include: